Graeme Sharp: Everton

 Despite the arrival of another striker – Mike Newell – a year later, Sharp remained a regular player with 33 games and six goals in the 1989–90 season in a three-man attack.
-For a while it looked as though Sharp could be on the verge of another title triumph with Everton as they went top of the league in late autumn 1989, but they failed to sustain their title challenge and finished sixth as Liverpool sealed their 18th league title.
+For a while it looked as though Sharp could be on the verge of another title triumph with Everton as they went top of the league in late autumn 1989 but they failed to sustain their title challenge and finished sixth as Liverpool sealed their 18th league title.
 He remained a regular player in 1990–91, though his 27 league appearances delivered just three goals.
-With speculation that manager Howard Kendall (who had returned in November 1990 more than three years after leaving Everton) was about to sign Dean Saunders, it appeared the Sharp's days at Goodison Park were numbered.
+With speculation that manager Howard Kendall (who had returned in November 1990 more than three years after leaving Everton) was about to sign Dean Saunders, it appeared that Sharp's days at Goodison Park were numbered.
 Sharp did not appear to be part Kendall's future plans and he departed to Oldham Athletic (managed by former Everton player Joe Royle) in July 1991, allowing new signing Peter Beardsley, along with Tony Cottee and Mike Newell, to start the 1991–92 season as Everton's strikeforce.

 Sharp was regarded as good in the air and able to hold the ball well and distribute it to provide more scoring opportunities for others than for himself.
 He formed successful scoring partnerships with Andy Gray, Adrian Heath and Gary Lineker.
 In the 1984–85 season Sharp scored 30 goals in 54 matches.
 In 426 appearances for Everton (21 as substitute), Sharp scored 159 goals to set a post war goalscoring for Everton which has yet to be matched.
 Only Dixie Dean (pre Second World War) has ever scored more goals for the club than Sharp did.
-As well as winning two league titles, a European Cup Winners' Cup and an FA Cup with Everton (and collecting three runners-up medals in the FA Cup and another in the League Cup), Sharp's exploits also included a four-goal yield in a 4–0 league win at Southampton in October 1987, his first Everton hat-trick in a 5–2 home win over Newcastle United in December 1986, a hat-trick in a FA Cup fourth round win at Sheffield Wednesday in January 1988 and a hat-trick against Wrexham in the League Cup during his final season on Merseyside.
+As well as winning two league titles, a European Cup Winners' Cup and an FA Cup with Everton (and collecting three runners-up medals in the FA Cup and another in the League Cup), Sharp's exploits also included a four-goal yield in a 4–0 league win at Southampton in October 1987, his first Everton hat-trick in a 5–2 home win over Newcastle United in December 1986, a hat-trick in an FA Cup fourth round win at Sheffield Wednesday in January 1988 and a hat-trick against Wrexham in the League Cup during his final season on Merseyside.